discourse/discourse/docs/INSTALL-ubuntu.md

     # Install bundler
     gem install bundler

+Continue with Discourse installation

     # Pull down the latest code
+    # Now would be a great time to consider [forking](https://help.github.com/articles/fork-a-repo), if want to work from your own copy of discourse
+    #If you don't need to customize your installation, and want less hassle upgrading clone from Discourse's repo
     git clone git://github.com/discourse/discourse.git /var/www/discourse
     cd /var/www/discourse
     git checkout master